 In addition class assembly items are often conducted in cooperation with the performing arts teacher.
 School students have successfully participated in the Wakakkiri Competition over the last two years.
 They were finalists in 2012.

 School of Instrumental Music (SIMS) Visiting music teachers provide tuition to selected students from years 3-6 in brass, clarinet, flute, guitar, cello, and violin.
-All lessons for invited students are during the school day on site at EIPS.
+All lessons for invited students are during the school day on site at EPS.
 Students perform on a bi-annual basis for the rest of the school at a dedicated school assembly.

 Science Mrs Vicki Brockhoff teaches Science concepts and skills to all students in the school from Pre-Primary to Year 6.
 The program covers: